dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Method 3 -Full Custom Implementation:</mark>

-Most common form of writing custom views Requires a lot of mathematics and working with primitives
+Most common form of writing custom views.

+Requires a lot of mathematics and working with primitives.

 Mainly a trial-and-error process as the display can only be verified visually.
 Here you require a view that is not provided by the SDK, in this case you have to take a bare view class, subclass it, and do all the operations yourself.